Jamie Campbell Bower: Acting

-Music career
+Music

-Originally, Bower was the lead singer of the band The Darling Buds, which never released an album and that dissolved in June 2015.

-Then, Bower became the frontman and singer for the band Counterfeit, which released its first album in March 2017, and had a US tour in the same year.
+Bower played drums in a band called William K. He was then the lead singer of the band The Darling Buds, which never released an album and dissolved in June 2015.
+He became the lead singer and guitarist for the punk rock band Counterfeit, which released its first album in March 2017 and toured the US that year.
 In November 2020, Bower announced the band's split through their Instagram page.
+The band had a second album recorded before the split, which was never released.
 He released music as a solo artist shortly after.

 When Counterfeit disbanded, Bower said he felt sadness and grief.
-He also said that he likes writing country songs because of the structure of it.
-He stated: "As far back as I can remember, whenever I picked up a microphone, it was harder for me to sing wholly in a British accent than to just wail away and drop my T's or bend notes so it almost sounds American".
-He also said that he would like to create a musical project inspired by the Divine Comedy, especially by the Inferno.
+He also said he likes writing country songs because of their structure: "As far back as I can remember, whenever I picked up a microphone, it was harder for me to sing wholly in a British accent than to just wail away and drop my Ts or bend notes so it almost sounds American."
+He also said that he would like to create a musical project inspired by the Divine Comedy, especially Dante's Inferno.
 Bower is a baritone.

-On 1 April 2024 he announced the creation and his personal participation in a new music band BloodMagic, while deleting all of his photos from his Instagram account and creating a new additional one, named according new band, BloodMagic with musician, drummer Kyle Adams.
+On 1 April 2024, Bower announced the formation of a new band called BloodMagic.
+He also deleted all his photos from Instagram and created a new account named after the band, featuring drummer Kyle Adams.He released the solo music video "Waiting for Your Love" on 19 March 2026.

+Modeling

+At the beginning of his acting career, Bower was a part-time model with Select Model Management in London.
+He has posed and offered testimonials for various fashion brands.
+In December 2013, he joined the cast of Burberry's Campaign Stars for spring/summer 2014; in 2016, he posed for Dolce & Gabbana; and Dior, in 2017, he posed for Hugo Boss's fall/winter campaign; in 2018, he modelled for Fendi, as well as in a photoshoot for Flaunt Magazine with model Erika Linder;in 2023 he appeared in the second Paris Fashion Week of that year for Saint Laurent; in February 2024, during the Milan Fashion Week, he paraded for Tom Ford; and in September 2025, he modelled for Cartier and Ann Demeulemeester.
+In 2025, he also posed for a Hugo Boss campaign in collaboration with Formula One..

 Musical influences

-During his career Bower has often talked about his musical influences.
-In a 2019 interview he told that some artists who influenced his career are Placebo, Deftones, Blur, Oasis and Marilyn Manson.
-In a 2022 interview he said that his greatest inspiration during his solo career are The Cure, especially their album Pornography, and also black metal artists such as Sunn O))), Mayhem, Darkthrone and Carpathian Forest, especially when preparing for his role in Stranger Things as Vecna.
-He also said that another musical inspiration for the same role was the Placebo's cover of Kate Bush's song Running Up That Hill.
+In a 2019 interview, Bower named Placebo, Deftones, Blur, Oasis, and Marilyn Manson as influences on his music career.
+In a 2022 interview, he cited The Cure as his greatest inspiration during his solo career, especially their album Pornography, and also black metal artists such as Sunn O))), Mayhem, Darkthrone, and Carpathian Forest, particularly when preparing for his role in Stranger Things.
+He also said that another inspiration for the same role was the Placebo cover of Kate Bush's song "Running Up That Hill", the original of which plays a large role in the storylines of the seasons in which he appears.

-Modelling career

-At the beginning of his career he was a part-time model with Select Model Management in London.
-Afterwards, Bower has posed and has been testimonial for various fashion brands: in December 2013, he joined the cast of Burberry's Campaign Stars for spring/summer 2014, in 2016 he posed for Dolce & Gabbana and Dior, in 2017 he parared for Hugo Boss's Fall/Winter 2017 Campaign, in 2018 he portrayed for Fendi, and in a photoshoot for Flaunt Magazine in the same year he posed with model Erika Linder, in february 2024 during the Milan Fashion Week he paraded for Tom Ford and in September 2025 he portrayed for Cartier and Ann Demeulemeester.
-During the same year he also posed for a Hugo Boss campaign in collaboration with Formula One.

-Bower is also testimonial for Saint Laurent.

 Personal life

-Bower is currently based in Los Angeles.
-He has a younger brother, Samuel Bower, born in 1994, who was with him in COUNTERFEIT.
-Bower has a mild form of dyslexia.